How Much Do Tech Bootcamp Graduates Make?

 Having a college degree or prior experience might give you a competitive advantage when it comes to a starting salary, but coding is an equalizing field: Those who put in the time, effort, and grit will be rewarded regardless of prior education.

-One thing is certain: The job market for coders shows no signs of slowing, and salaries for computer programmers continue to rise year after year.
+One thing is certain: The job market for tech careers shows no signs of slowing, and salaries for computer programmers continue to rise year after year.
 Our Career Services team helps new grads find the right career, whether it’s jumping right into an entry-level web developer role or landing a career in data security.

 Cost of Living